samuelgozlan/amplitude-dev-center/docs/session-replay/sdks/standalone-android.md

 ### Disable replay collection

-Once enabled, Session Replay runs on your site until either:
+Once enabled, Session Replay runs on your app until either:

-- The user leaves your site
+- The user leaves your app
 - You call `sessionReplay.shutdown()`

-Call `sessionReplay.shutdown()` before a user navigates to a restricted area of your site to disable replay collection while the user is in that area.
+Call `sessionReplay.shutdown()` before a user navigates to a restricted area of your app to disable replay collection while the user is in that area.

-Create a new instance `sessionReplay = SessionReplay(apiKey = API_KEY, /* options */)` to re-enable replay collection when the return to an unrestricted area of your site.
+Create a new instance `sessionReplay = SessionReplay(apiKey = API_KEY, /* options */)` to re-enable replay collection when the return to an unrestricted area of your app.

 You can also use a feature flag product like Amplitude Experiment to create logic that enables or disables replay collection based on criteria like location.
 For example, you can create a feature flag that targets a specific user group, and add that to your initialization logic: